This post covers the August weather in New Orleans, including average temperatures, how much rain to expect, hurricane probabilities, and much more.

 Given that it will be hot and humid throughout the entire month, it is best to pack clothing that is light and breathable.

 Lightweight layers will help you stay dry.
-Cotton sundresses, cotton shirts, and loose fitting shorts seem to be a best when dressing for a New Orleans summer.
+Cotton sundresses, cotton shirts, and loose-fitting shorts seem to be the best when dressing for a New Orleans summer.

 Bring your umbrella and a couple of pairs of good walking shoes.

 For our international guests, don't forget that many indoor attractions and restaurants may have ramped up their air conditioning!

 Many of these items are already included for free with the purchase of a tourist attraction discount pass.

 - Take a Guided Tour

 - Take a Cruise Down the Mississippi

 - Get a Taste of Real New Orleans Food

 - Take Advantage of Restaurant Week Discounts